 It's time to part ways with the misconceptions that you may have about flannel.
 Yes, it's decidedly casual and generally worn on game days and errand runs.
 Yet, you don't have to relegate it solely to those off-duty occasions.
 When styled right, a flannel shirt can look phenomenal with something as unexpected as a women's skirt.
 Your goal here is to create balance, so a pencil skirt is a great choice–and all the better if it's something with a spicy detail, like a slight slit up the side or made out of leather material.
 Even a sleek black or denim pencil skirt makes a wonderful partner for flannel.
 Just make sure you tuck in the shirt and wear an elevated shoe, like a low-profile pump, to lend your look a powerful finishing touch.

 Another easy way to maximize your flannel top's potential is to treat it like a jacket.
 Slipping it on over a turtleneck will easily keep you toasty on frigid days.
 To toughen up this ensemble, button up the shirt most of the way and leave the top few undone.
 Then, tuck them into a pair of wide-leg pants, step into Audrey-inspired ballet flats (or thick-soled sneakers if you're feeling sporty), grab a sleek handbag, and you'll be prepared for anything that the day brings–even unexpected gusts of wind that would otherwise threaten your style.

 Has there been a wardrobe staple more consistently dependable than flannel?
 It's definitely a closet MVP, and its versatility alone makes it a worthy investment.
-Few pieces work overtime with as much success!
+With so many different ways to wear flannel, the possibilities are endless!